dotnet/runtime/docs/workflow/testing/libraries/testing-apple.md

 cd src/libraries/System.Numerics.Vectors/tests
 ../../../.././dotnet.sh build /t:Test /p:TargetOS=iOS /p:TargetArchitecture=arm64 /p:DevTeamProvisioning=...
 ```
+AppleAppBuilder generates temp Xcode projects you can manually open and resolve provisioning there using native UI and deploy to your devices and start debugging.

 ### Known Issues
 - Most of the test suites crash on devices due to [#35674)(https://github.com/dotnet/runtime/issues/35674)